 “Oftentimes, if cruises have a few extra rooms they need to sell before launch date, they’ll offer them at killer rates,” he said.
 “Check the cruise company’s website a few days before the launch or check out deal sites.”

 Once the cruise leaves port, empty rooms represent unrealized revenue for cruise companies.
 They’d rather give passengers deep discounts and hope they make up for it in shipboard spending.
-Sites like Last Minute Travel curate cruise deals that consumers can search by destination, date, duration and cruise company.

 4. Save in Suburbia